andreeacristiana/PortfolioProjects/README.md

 ## **2. Data Cleaning Project**

-In this project, I use SQL to clean data about housing in Nashville.
+In this project, I use SQL to do data cleaning in a project about housing in Nashville.

 The techniques used are:
 - converting data types